isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Enacting e–Pedagogy and Blended Learning in English Language Classrooms (Primary and Secondary).md

 <ul data-tight="true" class="tight">
 <li>
 <p>wish to have fundamental understanding of and become independent in your
-practice of harnessing educational technology to foster active student learning in a blend of in-person and online learning contexts;</p>
+practice of harnessing EdTech, including AI,&nbsp;to foster active student learning in a blend of in-person and online learning contexts;</p>
 </li>
 <li>